Wagnereng/A-low-cost-automatization-for-cocoa-drying/README.md

 The sketch developed is in "Source code".
 Put your local wireless SSID and passWord.

-For more informations, please send an email for: wagnerorquestra@gmail.com
+For more informations you can send an email for: wagnerorquestra@gmail.com